 Moses had convinced the State of Illinois to feature Disney's Lincoln at their Fair pavilion.

-During the Fair's 2nd season, another Great Moments with Mr. Lincoln opened at Disneyland in the Main Street Opera House.
+season, another Great Moments with Mr. Lincoln

-Pepsi-Cola first approached Disney in mid-1963 with an idea to create a World's Fair exhibit which would salute
+Pepsi-Cola first approached Disney in mid-1963 with an idea to create a World's Fair exhibit which would salute and benefit UNICEF

-heavy World's Fair workload.
-However, Walt himself eventually accepted the challenge to build "a little boat ride."
+due to their already heavy World's Fair workload.
+However, Walt himself eventually accepted the challenge (much to the surprise of

 still loved today.

-"Welcome aboard Ford Motor Company's Magic Skyway - an adventure created by the incomparable Walt Disney.
-A voyage through time and space from a dark and distant yesterday to a bright and promising tomorrow.
+voyage through time and space from a dark and distant yesterday to a bright and promising tomorrow.
 I hope

 you will all have an entertaining trip, and now here to tell you about your journey - is Walt Disney." -Henry Ford II